cherukupallis/6205FinalProject/README.md

 # 6205 FinalProject

+This project is a Ranking System capable of predicting EPL standing based of previous match results

-## Run Application
+## Run application

+After importing into a new project, run the application either by
+* Running the main class file RankingSystem.java from /src/main/java/edu/neu/coe
-Run the below command in the terminal
+* Right click, run the jar file in the /src/output folder

-`java RankingSystem`

 ## Result